ArifFidanDev/e-commerce-backend/README.md

 # E-commerce Backend API

 This is a backend system designed for an e-commerce platform.
-It provides functionalities such as product management, order processing, and user authentication, allowing businesses to manage their online stores efficiently.
+It provides functionalities such as product management, order processing, and user authentication, allowing businesses to manage their online stores.

 ## Mind Map Image
 ![Mind Map] (https://gist.github.com/ArifFidanDev/24f82c316fa1ae84629b11dd545ce95c)